Jess-FisherKappen/1701QCA-Assessment-2/index.md

 ![Image](related1.gif)

-This project is related to mine because *insert reasons here*.
+This project is related to mine because it can also interact with the user and others in some way.
+Despite the simplicity of being just an application on a smartphone inserted into a shirt, it gives a great illusion of the shirt being more than just static.

 ### Related project 2 ###
 *Animatronic Wings*